TablePress/TablePress/readme.md

 **Languages and Localization?**

-TablePress uses the ["Translate WordPress" platform](https://translate.wordpress.org/).
+TablePress uses the [“Translate WordPress” platform](https://translate.wordpress.org/).
 Please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/) for available translations.

 To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress/), log in with a free wordpress.org account and start translating.

-## Usage
+## How to use TablePress

-After installing the plugin, you can create and manage tables on the "TablePress" screen in the WordPress Dashboard.
+After installing the plugin, you can create and manage tables on the “TablePress” screen in the WordPress Dashboard.

-To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.
+To insert a table into a post or page, add a “TablePress table” block in the block editor and select the desired table.

-Examples for common styling changes via "Custom CSS" code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
+Examples for common styling changes via “Custom CSS” code can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
-You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.
+You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table’s “Edit” screen.

 **Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
 [Go check them out!](https://tablepress.org/premium/)**

-## License

-This plugin is Free Software, released and licensed under the [GPL, version 2](https://www.gnu.org/licenses/gpl-2.0.html).
-You may use it free of charge for any purpose.

 ## Changelog